hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 #### What's a Unit?
 If you ask three different people what _"unit"_ means in the context of unit tests, you'll probably receive four different, slightly nuanced answers.
 To a certain extend it's a matter of your own definition and it's okay to have no canonical answer.

-If you're working in a functional language a _unit_ will probably be a single function within your codebase.
-Your unit tests will call your function with different parameters and ensure that the function returns the expected values.
+If you're working in a functional language a _unit_ will most likely be a single function.
+Your unit tests will call a function with different parameters and ensure that it returns the expected values.
 In an object-oriented language a unit can range from a single method to an entire class.

 #### Sociable and Solitary
-Some people argue that all collaborators (e.g. other classes that are called by your class under test) of your subject under test should be substituted with _mocks_ or _stubs_ to come up with perfect isolation and to avoid side-effects and complicated test setup.
+Some argue that all collaborators (e.g. other classes that are called by your class under test) of your subject under test should be substituted with _mocks_ or _stubs_ to come up with perfect isolation and to avoid side-effects and complicated test setup.
 Others argue that only collaborators that are slow or have bigger side effects (e.g. classes that access databases or make network calls) should be stubbed or mocked.

 [Occasionally](https://www.martinfowler.com/bliki/UnitTest.html) people label these two sorts of tests as **solitary unit tests** for tests that stub all collaborators and **sociable unit tests** for tests that allow talking to real collaborators (Jay Fields' [Working Effectively with Unit Tests](https://leanpub.com/wewut) coined these terms).
 If you have some spare time you can go down the rabbit hole and [read more about the pros and cons](https://martinfowler.com/articles/mocksArentStubs.html) of the different schools of thought.

-At the end of the day it's not important to decide if you go for solitary or sociable unit tests (if you consider yourself to be a _classicist_ or _mockist_ kind of tester as Martin Fowler calls it).
+At the end of the day it's not important to decide if you go for solitary or sociable unit tests.
 Writing automated tests is what's important.
 Personally, I find myself using both approaches all the time.
 If it becomes awkward to use real collaborators I will use mocks and stubs generously.
 If I feel like involving the real collaborator gives me more confidence in a test I'll only stub the outermost parts of my service.

 #### Mocking and Stubbing
 **Mocking** and **stubbing** ([there's a difference](https://martinfowler.com/articles/mocksArentStubs.html) if you want to be precise) should be heavily used instruments in your unit tests.
 In plain words it means that you replace a real thing (e.g. a class, module or function) with a fake version of that thing.
 The fake version looks and acts like the real thing (answers to the same method calls) but answers with canned responses that you define yourself at the beginning of your unit test.
 Regardless of your technology choice, there's a good chance that either your language's standard library or some third-party library will provide you with elegang ways to set up mocks.
 And even writing your own mocks from scratch is only a matter of writing a fake class/module/function with the same signature as the real one and setting up the fake in your test.